Edmundo Sosa: Philadelphia Phillies

 On July 30, 2022, the Cardinals traded Sosa to the Philadelphia Phillies for JoJo Romero.

-In the 2022 regular season, with the two teams combined he batted .227/.275/.369 in 176 at bats, with two home runs and six steals in seven attempts.
+In the 2022 regular season, with the two teams combined he batted .227/.275/.369 in 176 at-bats, with two home runs and six steals in seven attempts.
 He played 42 games at shortstop, and 22 games at third base.

 In the ninth inning of game one of the 2022 National League Wild Card Series, between the Phillies and Cardinals, Sosa scored a crucial insurance run in the top of the ninth inning.
-The Phillies went on to win the game by a score of 6-3.
-In game two, with his team up 2-0, Sosa caught a flyball off the bat of Tommy Edman in foul territory to record the final out of the game and secure the series win for the Phillies.
+The Phillies went on to win the game by a score of 6–3.
+In game two, with his team up 2–0, Sosa caught a flyball off the bat of Tommy Edman in foul territory to record the final out of the game and secure the series win for the Phillies.

-On January 13, 2023, Sosa agreed to a one-year, $950K contract with the Phillies, avoiding salary arbitration.
+On January 13, 2023, Sosa agreed to a one-year, $950,000 contract with the Phillies, avoiding salary arbitration.
+Sosa and the Phillies agreed to a $1.7 million salary for the 2024 season.
+On August 1st, 2024, Sosa was announced as a preliminary winner of the Heart & Hustle Award.